 • Confidentiality is essential – anything discussed in the group should not be discussed outside of the group.
-The information that you share will remain confidential within the groups except for the following:
+Anything you share will be kept in confidence by all group members, except in the following circumstances:

-– You are clearly in imminent danger such that you may seriously physically harm yourself or others;
+– You are clearly in imminent danger of seriously physically harming yourself or other person/s;

-– There is reasonable grounds to suspect that there is any physical or sexual abuse.
+– There is reasonable grounds to suspect that you are being abused or threatened by other person/s.

-If any of the situations above becomes apparent, the moderator will report to the appropriate authorities.
+If either of these circumstances become apparent, the moderators will report to Looking Glass and to the appropriate authorities.

-• Personal information should not be shared on the chat.
+• No personal information should be shared on the chat.

-– No contact information (phone, email, social media profiles) can be shared
+– No contact info (phone, email, social media profiles) can be shared

-– You can choose to tell others your first name, but not last name
+– You may share your first name, but not your last name

 – You can mention what city you live in, but not an address or nearby intersection